pluteski/speech-to-text/blog/content/hashgraph.md

 LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
 LMAX is not a DLT, and Bitshares is billed as a decentralized exchange.
-That said, if we are going to use Visa and Paypal for comparison, then we might as well include these as well for context.
+That said, if we are going to use Visa and Paypal for comparison, then we might as well include these for context.
 Their ts/sec are as follows:

 * [Hyperledger](https://www.hyperledger.org/about) : **[1K tx/sec](https://www.altoros.com/blog/hyperledgers-sawtooth-lake-aims-at-a-thousand-transactions-per-second/)** to **[10K tx/sec](https://medium.com/chain-cloud-company-blog/hyperledger-vs-corda-pt-1-3723c4fa5028)**
 * Bitshares : **[100K tx/sec](https://bitshares.org/technology/industrial-performance-and-scalability/)**